Developer Guide

 Finding orders

 Prerequisites: Use the sample data provided on first start up.
-You can delete the cakecollate.json
+You can delete the cakecollate.json file in /data to reset CakeCollate.

 - Finding all orders using a generic

-search- Test case:
+ORsearch- Test case:

 find serangoon vanilla